Alfie (Burt Bacharach song): Other versions

 In 1966, Dutch singer Conny Vandenbos recorded a Dutch-language version titled "Frankie" for her album Conny Van den Bos.

 In 1968, Stevie Wonder released a harmonica instrumental version.
 This version made the Hot 100, peaking at #66, and it was also a Top 20 Easy Listening hit.
 Wonder's single was made for Gordy Records and released pseudonymously as Eivets Rednow - an inversion of "Stevie" and "Wonder".
+In Canada the song reached #83.

 Mina recorded the song in 1971 for her album Mina, also known as "the monkey album".

 The Delfonics recorded "Alfie" for their 1968 La La Means I Love You album produced by Thom Bell; originally the B-side of the group's hit 1968 hit "Break Your Promise", the Delfonics' recording of "Alfie" had a belated A-side release in 1973 when it was a minor R&B hit (#88).

 In 1994, Whitney Houston performed the song on select dates during her Bodyguard Tour, and her 1997 HBO televised concert, Classic Whitney: Live from Washington, D.C..